-The position covers a range of tasks with primary focus on MDHS admissions.
-A detailed working knowledge of policies and procedures in this area is essential.
-A broad understanding of the Faculty's mission, goals and structure and of the University policy and procedures relevant to admissions and student support is also required.
+The position covers a wide range of tasks, routine and complex, relying on a broad understanding of the Faculty's mission, goals and structure and of the University policy and procedures relevant to departmental administration.

 4. Equal Opportunity, Diversity and Inclusion